-The audited consolidated financial statements as of and for the years ended 31 December 2017 and 2016 do not reflect the changes from the application of IFRS 9 and IFRS 15.
+The audited consolidated financial statements as of and for the year ended 31 December 2017 do not reflect the changes from the application of IFRS 9 and IFRS 15.
 Those audited consolidated financial statements applied IAS 39 and IAS 18, Revenue, which were the accounting standards in effect at the time for each period.
-Therefore, due to the adoption of the new accounting standards, the consolidated financial statements as of and for the years ended 31 December 2017 and 2016 and the comparative figures as of and for the three month period ended 31 March 2017, are not directly comparable with the Interim Financial Statements.
+Therefore, due to the adoption of the new accounting standards, the 2017 Consolidated Financial Statements are not directly comparable with the 2018 Consolidated Financial Statements or the Q1 2019 Interim Financial Statements.